Orange UK Singing Tweetagrams campaign image, turning a tweet into a custom song message.

 Why it works: the reward is the content

 The clever part is that the prize is not a discount or a badge.
 The prize is the thing you actually want to share.
+This is a smart activation because it turns participation into a gift-like artifact people actually want to pass on.
 A custom song is inherently gift-like, and it gives the sender social credit while giving the receiver a genuine moment.

 This also reduces the usual user-generated content risk.
 Users write the raw line, but the brand controls selection, production, and final output quality.